brunoamaral/guerite/SPEC.md

 ## Features

 - Minimal code base for easy understanding and maintenance.
-- Small container footprint (minimal Debian base image with only the required Python runtime).
+- Small container footprint (minimal Alpine base image with only the required Python runtime).
-- Talks to the local Docker daemon directly via the socket.
+- Talks to the local Docker daemon directly via the socket, but can also connect to remote Docker hosts.
-- Monitors Docker Hub or GitHub Container Registry for updates to base images.
-- Notifies users via Pushover when new images are pulled and containers are restarted.
+- Checks for image updates and notifies users via Pushover when new images are pulled and containers are restarted.
+- Containers to be monitored are identified by a specific label that also schedules checks/update times using cron syntax (e.g., `guerite.cron: "*/10 * * * *"` for every 10 minutes).
+- Watches for new containers that are started with the appropriate label.
 - Configurable via environment variables for Pushover integration.
-- Container labels specify:
-  - Containers to be monitored are identified by a specific label (e.g., `guerite.monitor=true`).
-  - Schedule checks/update times using cron syntax (e.g., `guerite.cron=*/10 * * * *` for every 10 minutes).